djplaner/canvas-collections/readme.md

 It can be used by an individual teacher or by a whole institution.

-See [the Canvas Collections website](https://djplaner.github.io/canvas-collections/) for more information.
+See [the Canvas Collections documentation site](https://djplaner.github.io/canvas-collections/) for more information.

 ### Current Status